 We continue to expand access to affordable health and wellness products for millions of people in underserved communities.

 Driving Sustainability Through Our Categories

 Colgate is embedding sustainability across our Oral Care category.
 Our products and oral health education programs improve oral health around the world and help reduce cavities, one of the most chronic global diseases.
 We also promote water conservation awareness to consumers, encouraging them to turn off the faucet when brushing their teeth.
-We are improving the ingredient sustainability profile of our products, removing PVC from toothbrush packaging, and reducing the environmental footprint of our oral care factories.
+We are improving the ingredient sustainability profile of our products, removing PVC from packaging and reducing the environmental footprint of all our factories.